-The Ministry of Environment and the United Nations Program for Development Fund resources Kyoto Protocol are running the 'Reducing Risk and Vulnerability against Climate Change in the Region of the Depression Momposina in Colombia' project.
-This project seeks to reduce the vulnerability of communities to the risks of flooding and drought associated with climate change and increase the resilience of ecosystems in this region.
-Its main activities focus on the municipalities of Ayapel in Córdoba, San Marcos and San Benito Abad, Sucre.
-This initiative has been implemented in association with Local Climate Change Consolidation Platform, made up of community leaders and local institutions.
+Led by the Ministry of Environment, this project sought to reduce the vulnerability of communities to the risks of flooding and drought associated with climate change and increase the resilience of ecosystems in this region.
+Its main activities focused on the municipalities of Ayapel in Córdoba, San Marcos and San Benito Abad, Sucre.
+This initiative was implemented in association with Local Climate Change Consolidation Platform, made up of community leaders and local institutions.

 Reducing Risk and Vulnerability to Climate Change in Colombia - 20th December 2018

 UNDP Colombia, April 6, 2018: The hanging gardens of Colombia

 UNDP Colombia, January 11, 2017: Huertas familiares contra el cambio climático en la Mojana